LandscapingThe Best Trees For Utah Yards By Zone

 Northern Utah plant hardiness zones, on the other hand, range from 4 to 6—which can mean anything from drastically cold winters to fairly hot summers, and depending on where exactly you’re located, you’ll need plants and trees hardy enough to withstand a drastic swing between both.
 For our purposes, we’ll focus on growing zone 6 which will cover plenty of both the Salt Lake and Utah valleys.
 Luckily, with a fairly mild climate, options for the best trees to plant become pretty plentiful and varied.

-To put it simply, plant hardiness zones tell us how cold the minimum winter temperatures are likely to be in any given area of the United States.
 This is going to directly correlate with which are the best trees for Utah landscaping, often with native trees being your best thrive-for-life options.
-Tools like this one from Gilmour make it easy to find your zone and learn more about what grows well close to home.
+Use the USDA Plant Hardiness Zone Map to find your zone and learn more about what grows well close to home.

 To put it simply, plant hardiness zones tell us how cold the minimum winter temperatures are likely to be in any given area of the United States.